sketchplugins/plugin-directory/README.md

 - [2o3t Tools](https://github.com/2o3t/2o3t-Sketch-Tools), by Zyao89: Easy Tools, batch rename layers and artboards, etc.
 - [Above the Fold by Visualeyes](https://www.visualeyes.design/tools/above-the-fold), by VisualEyes: Mark your designs with a layer that indicates where is the Above the Fold portion.
-- [Abstract](https://abstract.com), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Abstract Notebooks](https://github.com/goabstract/sketch-notebooks-plugin), by Abstract: Seamlessly share designs to your Abstract Notebooks
+- [Abstract Versions](https://abstract.com/versions), by Abstract: Abstract Versions is a file management and version control tool for Sketch files
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [Add Trailing Space](https://github.com/tgfjt/sketch-add-trailing-space#readme), by tgfjt: add trailing space into selected text layers
 - [Adeeapp Sketch Plugin](https://www.adeeapp.com/), by AdeeApp.com: Design for all.
 The most comprehensive free accessibility testing tool for inclusive design!